-The Haven Center, Inc. ("Haven Center") has established policies regarding recordkeeping and record-retention in order to ensure the maintenance, safe keeping, and accessibility of critical documents.
+The Haven Center, Inc. ("Haven Center") has established policies regarding recordkeeping and record-retention to ensure the maintenance, safe keeping, and accessibility of critical documents.
 Electronic and wet signatures are accepted forms of execution of Haven Center documents.
-Records will be stored at Haven Center in a locked room designated for record retention.
-All written records will be available for inspection by the Commission upon request.
+Records will be stored at Haven Center's establishment in a secure location designated for record retention.
+All written records will be available for inspection by the Cannabis Control Commission upon request.